5310/pomidori/readme.md

 A fancy-smanshy web-based Pomodoro timer and personal learning exercise.

+### Update

+The project is now wrappable with Cordova/Phonegap.
+Here's a [Phonegap Build...build](https://build.phonegap.com/apps/479394/share).

+Nothing else has changed.

 ### Why is this?

 I love the [Pomodoro](http://en.wikipedia.org/wiki/Pomodoro_technique) “technique” and the ease of [web-based timers](http://ddg.gg/?q=pomodoro+timers).